 How do you know if you are doing a good job – and more importantly, how does your team know it?

 Lean best practice is to hold a Daily Stand Up meeting every morning with the following 3 objectives:

-Reducing the waste of motion means your staff can spend more time fulfilling customer orders and less fetching and carrying goods from the shelves and racking.
+Reducing the waste of motion when picking from your warehouse means your staff can spend more time fulfilling customer orders and less fetching and carrying goods from the shelves and racking.